Patient and Family Advisory Council at Suburban Hospital

 -

-Patient Family Advisors will sign a confidentiality statement.
+Patient Family Advisors will sign a confidentiality agreement.
 PFAC members will not discuss or disclose any personal or confidential information about patients, staff, or hospital business with anyone other than PFAC members and hospital personnel working with PFAC.
 Members will protect confidential information from disclosure and adhere to all applicable federal HIPAA standards and guidelines.

 -

 Meetings will be held on a regular basis on a day and time that best meets the schedules of members.
 Meetings are open to non-members.
+In-person meetings will be accessible electronically via video or telephone conferencing to encourage and support attendance.

 Inclement Weather: Meetings will be cancelled due to weather following the Montgomery County public school closing announcements.